skip to content

 One to one supervision

-Supervisions with module coordinators or their regular supervisor give the student the opportunity to discuss general and specific issues in the conduct of the course.
+Meetings with module coordinators or their regular supervisor give students the opportunity to discuss general and specific issues in the conduct of the course.
 A supervisor, possibly, but not necessarily the same one, will also be appointed for the dissertation, to help with the choice of topic and monitor the progress of the student’s research for the dissertation throughout the year.
-Supervisions provide the student with an opportunity to seek academic information and advice and they provide the forum to monitor the student's progress.
+These meetings provide the student with an opportunity to seek academic information and advice and they provide the forum to monitor the student's progress.

 Seminars & classes